-Q80: When a participant is receiving therapies through telehealth, can a PDS employee bill for providing hands-on services needed to complete the telehealth visit at the same time the telehealth therapy is taking place?
+Q127: When a participant is receiving therapies through telehealth, can a PDS employee bill for providing hands-on services needed to complete the telehealth visit at the same time the telehealth therapy is taking place?

 Yes, if the assistance is necessary for the participant and they would be unable to receive the service via telehealth without it.
+The need for assistance and the type of assistance provided should be documented in the service notes.

 Participants should be given the option to participate in remote therapies.
 The service should be person-centered, meaningful, and related to established goals.
-The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in remotely delivered programming.
+The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in or is able to participate in remotely delivered programming.

-Q81: Can Community Access be provided via telehealth?
+Q128: Can Community Access be provided via telehealth?